ploneintranet/ploneintranet/docs/development/releasing.rst

 2. Ploneintranet community edition on pypi.python.org

 Each of those is managed on a separate release branch.
-Quaive is currently on branch 1.2.x, Community is on 1.0.x.
+Quaive is currently on branch 1.2.x, Community is on 1.1.x.

 These branches are needed so changes made during the release process are QA controlled via the normal pull request process.

+.. note:: External theme resource package
    Since version 1.2.0a3,
    we depend on the pacakge `quaive.resources.ploneintranet`.

+.. note:: Changelog
+   Since version 1.2.69 we maintain the changelog manually, see https://github.com/quaive/ploneintranet/issues/1416 for details.

 Creating a release
 ==================